danielcifuentes54/chatgpt-prompt-engineering/README.md

 * Analyze why result does not give desired output.
 * Refine the idea ans the prompt
 * Repeat
-* There is not a "perfect propmt", a good prompt is a proccess.
+* There is not a "perfect prompt", a good prompt is a proccess.

 ### Iterative Process